SenseException/intl-sort/README.md

 ### Why using this library?

 This library wraps the `Collator` class of the PHP Intl extension and offers a builder pattern API to create a `Sorter` to sort internationalized values by the rules of a locale.
+You also can implement your own sorting logic to be able to e.g. sort your custom value objects.

 ## Installation